well-fed-cat/well-fed-cat-jdbc-h2/README.md

   the saved history (probably depth can be specified).
 * Maybe we need some tools to clean up the history.
 * Add flag to dish to exclude it from using in menus.
+* Create initialization of dishes DB in Rus-Translit.
 * Create initialization of dishes DB in English.
 * Add automated tests.
 * Make DB-based dishStores check schema version.